Bouncing Around Between Gloucester and Turkey

 To cut a long and very convoluted story short, Jan and I ended up running the Yakamoz between 2003 and 2009, helped along the way by my sister who also found herself beguiled by Turkey, so you can now add hotel owner to the above list of previous occupations.

 After selling up and returning to the UK, Jan and I married and continued to visit Turkey virtually every year.
-However, time waits for no man, of course, and the diminishing luxuriance and greying of my hair was a gentle reminder that retirement now beckoned, so we returned to live here in early 2019, firstly in Kayaköy and now currently in Fethiye.
+However, time waits for no man, of course, and the diminishing luxuriance and greying of my hair was a gentle reminder that retirement now beckoned, so we returned to live there in early 2019, firstly in the picturesque village of Kayaköy and then in nearby Fethiye itself.

 That said, we’ve already visited many really lovely locations and I’d like to share some of our experiences with you, to show you the physical beauty of Turkey as well as some of it’s more charming sights.
 It’s an engagingly quirky place where you sometimes have to rub your eyes to check if what you’re seeing is actually taking place.
 I can assure you, it is!

 Not only does each photo capture a completely unique moment in time, it also, for me and I’m sure for many others as well, acts as a powerful memory trigger, something I’ve begun to appreciate more and more as I’ve got older.
 I’ve recently started to notice that almost everyone I meet nowadays is younger than me, but I can put hand on heart and say I’m genuinely OK with that.
-I worked for over four decades and now it’s enjoyment time – I’ve retired to Turkey, the most amazingly bright, colourful, friendly and fascinating place I’ve ever seen.
+I worked for over four decades and now it’s enjoyment time, so we spent a wonderful extended stay in Turkey, the most amazingly bright, colourful, friendly and fascinating place I’ve ever seen, before returning home to sunny Gloucester in 2022.

-So, here we go – welcome to my chatty website, where every photo has a story attached to it, where I can’t wait to introduce you to some of the most extraordinary sights I’ve ever witnessed, and where a slightly perplexed 66-year-old bloke from Gloucester collides head-on with modern technology.
+So, here we go – welcome to Turkey, to all the other places we’ve visited over the years, to glorious Gloucestershire, and to my chatty website, where every photo has a story attached to it, where I can’t wait to introduce you to some of the most extraordinary sights I’ve ever witnessed, and where a slightly perplexed and often puzzled bloke from Gloucester collides head-on with modern technology.

 Come on, what could possibly go wrong!